 When Chagall’s great love Bella moves into the Hive, he muses: Yes, I am in love, yes I am happy, but I am and I remain an artist, a painter, first and foremost.
 I cannot lose the totality of myself in Bella because something of me must always remain outside and aloof from anything which is not my art.

-In 1914 Chagall and Bella make what’s supposed to be a fleeting visit to his beloved Vitebsk, only to get trapped there by the outbreak of the first world war, the subsequent Russian revolution, and the establishment of the communist regime which is increasingly hostile towards artists like Chagall.
+In 1914 Chagall and his wife Bella made what was supposed to be a fleeting visit to his beloved Vitebsk, only to be trapped there by the outbreak of the First World War, the subsequent Russian revolution and the establishment of the communist regime which was increasingly hostile towards artists like Chagall.

-Yet, Chagall keeps on painting, and the novel provides a fascinating account of what inspired some of his greatest painting.
-He manages to return to France and is reunited with his paintings only to be thwarted by yet another world war which proves disastrous for the people he knew in Vitebsk which include his uncle Neuch, the original ‘fiddler on the roof’.
+Yet, Chagall kept on painting, and the novel provides a fascinating account of what inspired some of his greatest work.
+He eventually managed to return to France, only to be thwarted by another world war which proved disastrous for the people he knew in Vitebsk, the people in his paintings, including his uncle Neuch, the original ‘fiddler on the roof’.

 Tell a friend